georgetoloraia/TX_test/README.md

 > 🔐 **Security Research Project** - For educational and research purposes only

+# ⚠️ Legal & Ethical Notice
+> This project is for:

+>Cryptographic research and education

+>Security auditing and vulnerability assessment

+> Academic study of blockchain security

+Not for:

+> Malicious or unauthorized access

+>Illegal activities

+>Harming blockchain networks

+> Users are responsible for complying with local laws and using this tool ethically.

 ## 🚀 Features

 - **Multi-API Block Processing**: Fetches Bitcoin blockchain data from multiple sources (Mempool.space, Blockchain.com, BlockCypher)